github/gh-ost/doc/command-line-flags.md

 ### gtid

 Add this flag to enable support for [MySQL GTIDs](https://dev.mysql.com/doc/refman/5.7/en/replication-gtids-concepts.html) for replication binlog positioning.
-This requires `gtid_mode` to be set to `ON`.
+This requires `gtid_mode` and `enforce_gtid_consistency` to be set to `ON`.

 ### heartbeat-interval-millis